waywardphilosopher/tainan/content/blog/inspirations-maisie.md

 image: "images/blog/dannychung.jpg"

 # meta description
-description: "Writer Maisie Chan on the "
+description: "Writer Maisie Chan on writing, representation and how to be a damn good storyteller."

 # taxonomies
 categories: ["interview"]